fmalmeida/bacannot/docs/manual.rst

    * - ``--not_run_virulence_search``
      - N
      - False
-     - Tells wheter not to run virulence factors annotation.
+     - Tells whether not to run virulence factors annotation.
 It skips both vfdb and victors annotation

-   * - ``--not_run_vfdb_search``
+   * - ``--not_run_plasmid_search``
      - N
      - False
-     - Tells wheter not to run virulence factors annotation with VFDB

-   * - ``--not_run_victors_search``
-     - N
-     - False
-     - Tells wheter not to run virulence factors annotation with Victors
+     - Tells whether not to run plasmid detection with Plasmidfinder

    * - ``--not_run_resistance_search``
      - N
      - False
-     - Tells wheter not to run resistance genes annotation.
+     - Tells whether not to run resistance genes annotation.
 It skips AMRFinderPlus and RGI annotation

    * - ``--not_run_iceberg_search``
      - N
      - False
-     - Tells wheter not to run mobile genetic elements annotation with ICEberg
+     - Tells whether not to run mobile genetic elements annotation with ICEberg

    * - ``--not_run_prophage_search``
      - N
      - False
-     - Tells wheter not to run prophage annotation with PHAST and Phigaro
+     - Tells whether not to run prophage annotation with PHAST and Phigaro

    * - ``--not_run_kofamscan``
      - N
      - False
-     - Tells wheter not to run KEGG orthology (KO) annotation with KofamScan
+     - Tells whether not to run KEGG orthology (KO) annotation with KofamScan

    * - ``--nanopolish_fast5_dir``
      - N